-Myers-Briggs is a highly complex, nuanced system.
+The most useful typing systems are highly complex and nuanced.
 But, a lot of people write articles and social media posts with only a shallow understanding.
 They peddle stereotypes rather than depth.
-After many years of study, I can tell you this: Myers-Briggs is not simple and binary.
+After many years of study, I can tell you this: The systems I work with are not simple and binary.
 You're not just 100% extrovert or introvert, etc.

-Ultimately, this system tells you two things: your style of taking in information (e.g., focusing more on sensory details versus abstract concepts) and your style of processing it (e.g., focusing more on how it makes you feel versus how it could most efficiently get you toward your goals).
+Your type can tell you two about your style of taking in information (e.g., focusing more on sensory details versus abstract concepts), your style of processing it (e.g., focusing more on how it makes you feel versus how it could most efficiently get you toward your goals), and much more.

 Positive Intelligence is a coaching modality created by Shirzad Chamine, the chairman of the most prestigious coaching school in the world, a NY Times bestselling author, and a lecturer at Stanford and Yale business schools.

 Based on research conducted on hundreds of CEO's and elite athletes, Positive Intelligence supports clients in building the muscles of mental fitness, shifting the part of the brain you use to face challenges at work and in your relationships to improve your performance and emotional wellbeing.

 Specifically, it's a system of practical techniques for noticing your current mental and emotional state and shifting it to one that will better serve you in the moment.
 For example, it offers tools to use when you're feeling overwhelmed, lonely, frustrated, or any number of other states that make it hard to be productive or joyful.